Occupied posts and job vacancies

 Statistical population

-Target population of the survey does not include:
+The target population of the survey does not include:

 - religious organisations;

-- rural handicraft enterprises;
+- rural handicraft businesses;

 - family businesses;

-- individuals performing economic activity.
+- natural persons engaged in economic activity.

 3. Institutional mandate